-Lease abandonment, impairment of long-lived assets and other related charges were \$29.1 million in the three and six months ended June 30, 2020 compared to \$0.0 million in the three and six months ended June 30, 2019.
-These charges are primarily associated with the closure of our manufacturing facility in Kyle, Texas; the consolidation of several floors at Company headquarters in Nashville, Tennessee; the closure and consolidation of many of our SmileShops, which is an on-going evaluation; and the impairment of right of use assets and leasehold improvements at our closed SmileShops.
+Lease abandonment, impairment of long-lived assets and other related charges were \$1.1 million for the three months ended March 31, 2021, compared to \$0.0 million for the three months ended March 31, 2020.
+These charges are primarily associated with the closure and consolidation of a portion of our SmileShops, which is an on-going evaluation; and the impairment of right of use assets and leasehold improvements at our closed SmileShops.
 We continue to evaluate our SmileShops and other properties to determine if we will further rationalize our footprint to better align with marketplace demand, including direct and indirect effects of the COVID-19 pandemic.